How To Start Working Out At Home

 To start any fitness journey, I urge you to forget about motivation.
 Instead, make a commitment to yourself to be dedicated.

 Make it your goal to exercise and do your workouts with discipline, even when you don’t feel like it.
 All you really need is yourself and your commitment to yourself.
+You don't need any equipment or the latest workout clothes — begin to move your body regularly and you will see the mental and emotional benefits for yourself!

 Know WHY you are exercising